abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/filer.md

 ### 2.2 Router mounting

-- Router is mounted under a regex prefix in in `file-service.js`:
+- Router is mounted under a regex prefix in `file-service.js`:
   - /filer
   - /printerfiler
 - Therefore, route path `/` in router effectively maps to `/filer` and `/printerfiler` at runtime.